Centennial Divorce Attorneys

 Uncontested Divorce - An uncontested divorce means that you and your spouse agree on all aspects pertaining to the dissolution of your marriage.
 Uncontested divorces are usually less expensive and get resolved more quickly than contested ones.
 This option can set a positive example if you share minor children and create a solid foundation for collaborative co-parenting.

 Contested Divorce - In a contested divorce, both parties disagree on at least one element of the termination of their marriage.
 While you may eventually reach an agreement through mediation, certain contested divorces go to litigation.
-Certain situations such as a marriage with a history of domestic violence may benefit from a contested divorce to minimize your interaction with your spouse.
+Certain situations such as a marriage with a history of domestic violence may benefit to minimize your interaction with your spouse.

 Is CO a “Fault-Based” Divorce State?

-Colorado is a “no-fault” divorce, which means that you and/or your spouse do not have to state or prove specific grounds when filing for divorce.
+Colorado is a “no-fault” divorce, which means that you and/or your spouse do not have to state or prove specific grounds when filing.

 How Long Does a Divorce Take in Colorado?